 Have you seen those funny online quizzes such as what are your chances of surviving a zombie apocalypse or how long can you last chained to a bunk bed with a velociraptor?

-When you take those quizzes, at the end you’re given a badge with your score.
+At the end of the quiz, you’re given a badge with your score.
 You can then take these badges and show them off to your friends by placing them on your website.

-The reason this is effective is that your friends will want to beat your score, and once they do, they’ll also take their badge (that shows their score) and place it on their website.
+The reason this is effective is because your friends will want to beat your score, and once they do, they’ll also take their badges (that show their scores) and place them on their websites.

 This is a very effective way to build backward links and increase your rankings as long as the quiz is relevant to your website and you’re not stuffing the links with rich anchor text to manipulate search engines.

-For example, bunkbeds.net created the velociraptor quiz and they now rank on Google for the term “bunk beds”.
+For example, bunkbeds.net created the velociraptor quiz.
+Now, they rank on Google for the term “bunk beds.”

 Rewarding helps build content

-Theoretically, the more content you have on your website, the more keywords you can be found for on search engines.
-So if you reward your users on your website, you can encourage them to do more things, such as participate in your community.
+Theoretically, the more content you have on your website, the more keywords you can rank for on search engines.
+So, if you reward your users on your website, you can encourage them to participate in your community.

-Judy’s Book does a great job of this by featuring their most active members on their homepage.
-For example, Kristen H. has her picture on the Judy’s Book homepage, which will encourage her to write more reviews.
+Judy’s Book does a great job of this by featuring its most active members on its homepage.
+For example, Kristen H. has her picture on Judy’s Book homepage, which will encourage her to write more reviews.

-In addition to showcasing their top users, Judy’s Book could also give members special badges on their profile page, such as a “Pro” badge to show a loyal user.
-And when Kristen’s friends see that she has a Pro badge, they’ll want one too so they’ll start contributing to the Judy’s Book.
+In addition to showcasing its top users, Judy’s Book could also give members special badges on its profile page such as a “Pro” badge to show a loyal user.
+When Kristen’s friends see that she has a Pro badge, they’ll want one too and start contributing to Judy’s Book as well.

 Piece elimination helps you create even more content

-Comments account for 83% of the content on Quick Sprout, which is why the blog is found for so many long tail keywords on search engines.
-But what you may not know is that the 5 most active commentors each week account for 27% of the content.
+Comments account for 83% of the content on Quick Sprout, which is why the blog ranks for so many long tail keywords on search engines.
+But what you may not know is that the five most active commentators each week account for 27% of the content.

-The reason the top 5 commentors account for most of the content/comments on each blog post is because they are rewarded with a link on every page of Quick Sprout, which helps drive traffic to their website.
+The reason the top five commentators account for most of the content/comments on each blog post is because they are rewarded with a link on every page of Quick Sprout, which helps drive traffic to their websites.

-The reason this is so effective is because it is a battle to stay in the top 5.
-Anyone can come onto Quick Sprout, comment a handful of times, and knock you out of your spot.
-And for you to get back into the top 5, you would have to come back to Quick Sprout and comment more than the people who are currently on the list.
+The reason this is so effective is because it is a battle to stay in the top five.
+Anyone can come to Quick Sprout, comment a handful of times, and knock you out of your spot.
+For you to get back into the top five, you would have to come back to Quick Sprout and leave more comments than the people who are currently on the list did.

 By leveraging the mechanic of piece elimination, you’re not just encouraging people to add more content to your website, but you’re encouraging them to do so on a regular basis.